Slammiversary XVI: Reception

 The writer of the Slammiversary report on 411 Mania, Larry Csonka, rated the event an 8.5 out of 10 which was higher than last year's event that was given 7.2 out of 10.
 Csonka stated that Slammiversary "was a rather great show with a lot of great wrestling to love, and a PPV show that felt, for the first time in a long time, they really gave the talent a chance to go out, do their thing and succeed.
 This was a tremendously enjoyable show, with nothing at all BAD, and the roster stepping up big time and simply delivering.
 It's amazing that when you allow the talent to really do their thing and have a hot crowd that good things happen."

 Jason Powell from Pro Wrestling Dot Net praised the event as being a "very good effort from Impact Wrestling".
 He felt that the opening match was "the type of crazy and fun four-way one would expect from these guys", the Impact World Tag Team Championship match as a "crazy brawl that the broadcast team and production had a hard time keeping up with".
 Powell praised the Mask vs. Hair match, while noting that it "was really good for what it was, but it would have been terrific in the culmination of a long blood feud".
 Of the Impact World Championship match, Powell said that it was a "good main event with hard work from both men and a crowd that surprisingly didn't lose much momentum despite the Pentagon vs. Callihan semi main event being so insane".

+Dave Meltzer's Wrestling Observer Newsletter rated the Mask vs. Hair match and the Impact World Championship match as the best of the show at 4.25 out of 5 stars, and the four-way match and the Impact World Tag Team Championship match 3.75 stars.
+The worst rated match was the Impact Knockouts Championship match at 1.5 stars.